 A DIEEC PODCAST DEDICATED TO THE ECE COMMUNITY

-Each episode, released on the last Friday of every month, will feature a different guest, some from our Delaware early childhood education community and some from across the country, who will share their unique perspectives on important topics.
+New monthly episodes feature different guests, some from our Delaware early childhood education community and some from across the country, who will share their unique perspectives on important topics.

 Yvette Sanchez Fuentes currently serves as the vice president of national policy at Start Early and previously held the position of associate secretary with the Delaware Department of Education.

 She’s done extensive work in the field including former positions as deputy chief for policy and research at Child Care Aware of America, president of the National Alliance for Hispanic Families, and director of the federal Office of Head Start within the Department of Health and Human Services.